The Benefits Of Transitioning Your Dog To A Raw Diet

 Owners who feed their dogs a raw diet report that previous bad breath and coat odors dissipate significantly with time.
 Now, this doesn’t mean that your dog will walk around smelling like a bouquet of flowers.
 But, it’s more of an absence of smell.

-Raw fed dogs are also less gassy.
-This is because their bodies are digesting things that they are meant to eat.
-Not inappropriate items like grains, starchy vegetables, or high fiber items that upset their tummies.
+Raw-fed dogs are also less gassy.
+This is because their bodies are digesting things that they are meant to eat rather than inappropriate items like grains, starchy vegetables, or high fiber items that upset their tummies.

 If you have younger dogs, you’re probably trying to find ways to get rid of their excess energy.
 But, regardless of age, all dogs will experience improved energy and vitality when they switch to a raw diet.
 The energy that they receive from food will also be more evenly distributed throughout their day because it is no longer subject to huge peaks and valleys with blood sugar.
 Traditional dog diets are very high in carbohydrates and cause insulin spikes in response to blood sugar spikes caused by these foods.

 Owners of old dogs also report that their senior now acts and plays like a puppy again.
-You may even see your dog start to engage in new behaviors like more active sniffing around the house/neighborhood or interest in things/toys that he/she was not interested in before.
+You may even see your dog start to engage in new behaviors like more active sniffing around the house/neighborhood or interest in things/toys that they were not interested in before.
 It’s amazing what happens when we start to fuel them the way that they are designed to be fueled.

 One of the biggest things that people notice about their dogs when they switch to raw is how excited they get at mealtime.
 We hear comments all the time about how people’s dogs just aren’t that food motivated.
 What proves true in almost all of these instances, is that their dogs just are excited about what they’re eating!
 You and I wouldn’t get that excited about the same bland-tasting meal from a bag every day, twice a day, for the rest of our lives either!